 Midas will run through the TENGO command file which loads the microcode, displays some junk on the screen, and starts up Tenex.
-This takes several minutes on Maxc1 and about a minute on Maxc2.
+This takes about a minute.

 After loading the microprocessor, TENGO resets the machine (21;G) and checks the microcode (25;G).
 The microprocessor may crash (IMA=20) if there were any failures detected during loading.
 LM 10 will contain the address of the incorrect word (if only one word was clobbered).
 Note the values of LM 10 and IMA in the log and call system maintainers if the microprocessor crashes.
-If you cannot get the system maintainers, get out of Midas (by typing control-A on Maxc1 or selecting "Exit" with the mouse on Maxc2) and repeat MIDAS TENGO, since hardware flakiness has been known to cause loads to fail spuriously and you may be lucky on the second try.
+If you cannot get the system maintainers, get out of Midas (by selecting "Exit" with the mouse) and repeat MIDAS TENGO, since hardware flakiness has been known to cause loads to fail spuriously and you may be lucky on the second try.

-If the load succeeds, NVIO or AltIO is started, which in turn boots in Micro-Exec from one of the Maxc disks.
+If the load succeeds, AltIO is started, which in turn boots in Micro-Exec from one of the Maxc disks.
 The following message is printed out on the Maxc console: